kapelajii/coiiot_network_programming/sockets/cognex_vision_example/readme.md

 Implement socket application that creates a socket connection,  send a message to the socket (take a picture) validates the response from the socket and then reads the values from cell C7 of the spreadsheet if earlier request  success.

-1. what is command paramter to Acquire an image and update the spreadsheet?
+**1. what is command and paramter to Acquire an image and update the spreadsheet?**
 Read documentation below 👇

 [Cognex documentation- Set event and wait](https://support.cognex.com/docs/is_613/web/EN/ise/Content/Communications_Reference/SetEventAndWait.htm)

-2. what is command paramter to read value from spreadsheet cell c7?
+**2. What is command paramter to read value from spreadsheet cell c7?**
 Read documentation below 👇

 [Cognex documentation - Get value from spreadsheet](https://support.cognex.com/docs/is_613/web/EN/ise/Content/Communications_Reference/GetValue_Spreadsheet.htm)